-On February 26, 2013, the Department of Justice lodged proposed de minimis consent decrees with the United States District Court for the Eastern District of Missouri in the lawsuit entitled United States and Wisconsin v.
+On December 12, 2017, the Department of Justice lodged three proposed Consent Decrees with the United States District Court for the Eastern District of Wisconsin in the lawsuit entitled United States and Wisconsin v.
 Tecumseh Products Co.; Thomas Industries, Inc.; and Wisconsin Public Service Corp., Civil Action No. 2:17-cv-01728.
 The Draft Restoration Plan/Environmental Assessment (“RP/EA”) is attached to each proposed Consent Decree.

 |To submit comments:||Send them to:|